IMRCLab/pololu-rs/docs/index.md

 <!-- In my opinion we are missing a "trajectory generation " and a "motion tracking" section, maybe it can also be combined to "interfaces".
 I also would like to add a section "your code" or something like this, where we can explain how this platform is actually used as a basis to develop your own stuff-->

 This library provides a high-performance async Rust firmware for [Pololu 3pi+ 2040 robot](https://www.pololu.com/category/300/3pi-plus-2040-robot) and [Pololu Zumo 2040 robot](https://www.pololu.com/category/308/zumo-2040-robot),
-featuring differential-drive control, tele-operation via joysticks, trajectory following, IMU fusion, SD logging, and ROS 2 support. `Pololu 3pi+` is a differential-drive robot that can move with up to 4m/s. `Pololu Zumo` is a tracked robot that can move on different terrians.
+featuring differential-drive control, tele-operation via joysticks, trajectory following, IMU fusion, SD logging, and ROS 2 support. `Pololu 3pi+` is a differential-drive robot that can move with up to 4m/s. `Pololu Zumo` is a tracked robot that can move on different terrains.
 These robots are suitable for developing motion planning algorithms and multi-agent algorithms.
 <!-- What about the MC, should we also talk about crazyswarm/crazyflie here??-->

 ---